Project-Counter/cop5/source/04-reports/03-title-reports.rst

 Title Reports provide a summary of activity related to content at the title level and provide a means of evaluating the impact a title has for an institution’s patrons.

-Table 4.h (below): Title Master Report and Standard Views
+Table 4.h (below): Title Report and Standard Views of the Title Report

 .. only:: latex